 Lab for Financial Engineering

-The MIT Laboratory for Financial Engineering (LFE) is an MIT research center created as a partnership between academia and industry, designed to support and promote quantitative research in financial engineering and computational finance.
+The MIT Laboratory for Financial Engineering (LFE) is an MIT research center created as a partnership between academia and industry, and designed to support and promote research in financial engineering and computational finance.

-The principal focus of the LFE is the quantitative analysis of financial markets using mathematical, statistical, and computational models.
-The goal of LFE is to spur advances in financial engineering and to develop better ways to teach students and executives how to apply financial technology in corporate settings.
+The principal focus of the LFE is the quantitative analysis of financial markets using mathematical, statistical, and computational models and methods.
+The goal of LFE is not only to spur academic advances in financial engineering, but also to reach out to students, industry professionals, regulators, and policymakers to support their applications of financial technology in practical settings.

-The LFE is a research lab for currently enrolled students and faculty, and we do not offer any degree programs.
+The LFE is a research lab for currently enrolled students and faculty.
+We do not offer any degree programs.